Automattic/wp-calypso/client/components/site-title/README.md

 Pass the (current) title and tagline to the Site Title component using the `blogname` and `blogdescription` props, respectively, and pass an `onChange` function prop (accepting an object with `blogname` and `blogdescription` attributes) to react to a user's changes to either.

+For an example of how to use, have a look at [docs/example.jsx](docs/example.jsx).

 #### Props
 - `autoFocusBlogname` - *optional* (bool) Whether to auto-focus the site title input field (defaults to `false`).
 - `blogname` - *optional* (string) Site title to be displayed in corresponding input field.